 But what is the benefit for small businesses?

-For small businesses, it may not have always be an easy option to take time to travel and attend careers fairs.
+For small businesses, it may not have always been an easy option to take time to travel and attend careers fairs.
 The time out to attend could be all day, something not necessarily easy for small businesses.

 Allowing for fairs to remain virtual could be ideal for recruiting local student and graduate talent more frequently than they may have before.
 It also allows the option to widen the radius and attend nationally.

 vFAIRS blog discusses further benefits as to ‘why virtual job fairs are here to stay’.
 Most notably the rise of remote working and the most likely scenario of employees not returning to the office full time.
 Opening the search for a wider radius than just local ‘on your doorstep’, as more are able to work remotely.

 Birmingham City University has been working with businesses to hold sessions such as ‘Meet the Employer’ and small bespoke fairs.
 Something which if kept, could be just as valuable for small businesses, who will still be balancing time post-pandemic.

 Breaking down barriers and allowing for fairs to more easily accessible than physical in person events.
 Allowing for more small and medium businesses to attend, as well as students and graduates who may have found it too difficult to travel in on specific days.